nooeen/jflat/README.md

 3. Build the project with IntelliJ IDEA
 4. Add ENVIRONMENT VARIABLE "GOOGLE_APPLICATION_CREDENTIALS" - "api/jflat-185-4a3b4dd23434.json" to JFlat's Run Configuration
 5. Run the app!

-## About The Project

-JFlat was inspired from TFlat, a well-known dictionary app for translating words from English to Vietnamese and vice-verse.
-JFlat is an attempt to recreate that app using Java and its libraries.

 ## Built With